 Independent Director

-Lin, Tian-Song 1.Bachelor of Business Administration, Soochow University
+Lin, Tien-Sung 1.
+Bachelor of Business Administration, Department of Business Administration, Soochow University

-2.More than 25 years of working experience in business, legal affairs, finance, accounting, or corporate business
+2. Possess over 25 years of work experience in business, legal affairs, finance, accounting, or corporate operations.

-4.Not serving as a director, supervisor, or employee of a company that has a specific relationship with the Company.
+4. Has not served as a director, supervisor, or employee of any company with a specific relationship to the Company.

 0

-Independent Director Chen, Wei-Yue 1.MBA of California State University and Bachelor of International Business, National Chengchi University
+Independent Director Chen, Wei-Yu 1.
+Master of Business Administration, University of California; Bachelor of International Trade, National Chengchi University

-2.More than 25 years of working experience in business, legal affairs, finance, accounting, or corporate business
+2. Possess over 25 years of work experience in business, legal affairs, finance, accounting, or corporate operations.

-3.A certified public accountant
+3. Hold a certified public accountant license

-3.No remuneration received for providing business, legal, financial, accounting and other services to the Company or its affiliated enterprises in the last two years
+3. No remuneration has been received in the past two years for providing business, legal, financial, or accounting services to the Company or its affiliated entities.

-4.Not serving as a director, supervisor, or employee of a company that has a specific relationship with the Company.
+4. Has not served as a director, supervisor, or employee of any company with a specific relationship to the Company.

 2

-Independent Director Chen, Che-Sheng 1.Ph.D. and Mater of Materials Science, University of Tokyo, Japan and Master of Industrial Management, Stanford University, USA
+Independent Director Chen Che-sheng 1.
+Master's/Doctorate in Materials Science, The University of Tokyo; Master of Industrial Management, Stanford University

-2.More than 25 years of working experience in business, legal affairs, finance, accounting, or corporate business.
+2. Possess over 25 years of work experience in business, legal affairs, finance, accounting, or corporate operations.

-3.No remuneration received for providing business, legal, financial, accounting and other services to the Company or its affiliated enterprises in the last two years.
+3. No remuneration has been received in the past two years for providing business, legal, financial, or accounting services to the Company or its affiliated entities.

-4.Not serving as a director, supervisor, or employee of a company that has a specific relationship with the Company.
+4. Has not served as a director, supervisor, or employee of any company with a specific relationship to the Company.

 0

-2. Information on the operation of the Compensation Committee
+2. Information on the Operation of the Compensation Committee

 Job titleNameActual attendance (B)Number of delegated attendancesActual attendance rate (%)